 Cicotte also happened to start Game 1 of that memorable Winter Classic after Faber fell ill with the flu.
 After firing a called strike to Cincinnati leadoff hitter Morrie Rath, he beaned him in the back on pitch No. 2.
 That was the signal.
 The fix was on.

-Prior to the game, press box members like sportswriter Hugh Fullerton of the Chicago Herald and Examiner and former player Christy Mathewson agreed to compare notes of any suspicious plays they found.
+Prior to the first game, press box members like sportswriter Hugh Fullerton of the Chicago Herald and Examiner and former player Christy Mathewson agreed to compare notes of any suspicious plays they found.

 "I confided my information to Christy Mathewson, one of the most famous and most honest of players and managers ...
 Neither of us believed the reports true.
 Yet we watched every game and every play, and in the eight games we marked as "suspicious" just seven plays.
 Any one of those plays could be explained on the theory that the mistakes were honestly made, as well as on the theory of dishonesty.
 Plainly the outsider cannot tell to a certainty." — Hugh Fullerton in 1920.